 7.5” Miter Saws

-These saws are usually handheld miter saws.
-They’re great for on-the-fly repair work and remodeling.
+These saws are usually mobile miter saws.
+They’re great for on-the-fly repair work and remodeling on location.
 Their blades are commonly used to trim furniture, make picture frames, and other light-duty work that doesn't require a great degree of power.

 Of all size variations available, this may seem like the easiest to use, but it’s also the least versatile.